d88w/ml_sales_forecast/README.md

 - Supervised learning

-- Using historical salesforce.com pipeline to predict quarterly bookings finish
+- Using historical Salesforce.com pipeline (opportunity_history) to predict quarterly bookings finish

 - SQL for ETL and feature engineering